-A trade show booth rental Las Vegas that does a fair amount of trade show rental, and personally install the booths they rent, will have the experience you need and want.
+A trade show booth rentals Las Vegas that does a fair amount of trade show rental, and personally installs the booths they rent, will have the experience you need and want.
 Therefore, the one that has many repeat rental clients will demonstrate that they deliver what they promise.

 We are rental specialists, and trade show rental is all we do.
 We specialize in customized rental solutions tailored to your needs, wants and budget.
 We pride ourselves in giving a lot of booth for less money.

 For us, Smart Rental Solutions flow from exhibit designers with solid show floor experience, it’s that simple.
 Our exhibit designers are also project managers and install supervisors.
 They know how materials look, pack, handle and perform on the show floor.
 As a team, we currently design and install trade show booths at events in the U.S. and Internationally, and we’ve been doing it for years.
 But Las Vegas is our hometown and we take pride in knowing the ins and outs of this city.

 Our solutions include the booth and graphics, of course, but also the AV, furniture and flooring.
 All of this is seamlessly integrated for a smooth, efficient install and a great show.
 We dig deeper to truly leverage your industry experience with our show floor experience to help you have the BEST show possible.

 To start our collaboration, we give you hundreds of design ideas to help you point us in the right direction.
 We revise until you’re happy.
 We make sure we miss nothing and you are worry free as we build, deliver and install your custom-tailored trade show rental booth.
 The majority of our clients are repeat customers, and we’re proud of what that says about the service we’re providing.